rubys/bootstrap/bylaws.md

 ### Section 11.1 Grants
-The making of grants and contributions, and otherwise rendering financial assistance for the Purpose of the Foundation, may be authorized by the Board.
-The Board may authorize any Officer or Officers, agent or agents, in the name of and on behalf of the Foundation to make any such grants, contributions or assistance.
+The making of grants and contributions, and otherwise rendering financial assistance for the Purpose of the $FOUNDATION, may be authorized by the Board.
+The Board may authorize any Officer or Officers, agent or agents, in the name of and on behalf of the $FOUNDATION to make any such grants, contributions or assistance.

 ### Section 11.2 Execution of Contracts
-The Board may authorize any Officer, employee or agent of the Foundation, in the name and on behalf of the Foundation, to enter into any contract or execute and satisfy any instrument, and any such authority may be general or confined to specific instances, or otherwise limited.
-In the absence of any action by the Board to the contrary, the Chairperson shall be authorized to execute such contracts and instruments on behalf of the Foundation as he or she may deem to be reasonably necessary, subject to such standing limits as may from time to time have been established by vote of the Board, but must inform the Board of any such actions.
+The Board may authorize any Officer, employee or agent of the $FOUNDATION, in the name and on behalf of the $FOUNDATION, to enter into any contract or execute and satisfy any instrument, and any such authority may be general or confined to specific instances, or otherwise limited.
+In the absence of any action by the Board to the contrary, the Chairperson shall be authorized to execute such contracts and instruments on behalf of the $FOUNDATION as he or she may deem to be reasonably necessary, subject to such standing limits as may from time to time have been established by vote of the Board, but must inform the Board of any such actions.

 ### Section 11.3 Checks, Drafts, Etc.
-All checks, drafts and other orders for the payment of money out of the funds of the Foundation, and all notes or other evidences of indebtedness of the Foundation, shall be signed on behalf of the Foundation in such manner as shall from time to time be determined by resolution of the Board.
+All checks, drafts and other orders for the payment of money out of the funds of the
+$FOUNDATION, and all notes or other evidences of indebtedness of the $FOUNDATION, shall be signed on behalf of the $FOUNDATION in such manner as shall from time to time be determined by resolution of the Board.

 ### Section 11.4 Deposits
-The funds of the Foundation not otherwise employed shall be deposited from time to time to the order of the Foundation in such banks, trust companies, or other depositories, or shall be otherwise invested, as the Board may select or direct, or as may be selected or directed by an Officer, employee or agent of the Foundation to whom such power may from time to time be specifically delegated by the Board.
+The funds of the $FOUNDATION not otherwise employed shall be deposited from time to time to the order of the $FOUNDATION in such banks, trust companies, or other depositories, or shall be otherwise invested, as the Board may select or direct, or as may be selected or directed by an Officer, employee or agent of the $FOUNDATION to whom such power may from time to time be specifically delegated by the Board.

 ## ARTICLE XII - GENERAL PROVISIONS

 ### Section 12.1 Fiscal Year
-The fiscal year of the Foundation shall initially end on December 31, subject to change at any time by resolution of the Board.
+The fiscal year of the $FOUNDATION shall initially end on December 31, subject to change at any time by resolution of the Board.

 ### Section 12.2 Reserves
-The Directors may set apart out of any funds of the Foundation a reserve or reserves for any proper purpose and may abolish any such reserve.
+The Directors may set apart out of any funds of the $FOUNDATION a reserve or reserves for any proper purpose and may abolish any such reserve.

 ### Section 12.3 Seal
 The Board may, by resolution, adopt a corporate seal.
-The corporate seal shall have inscribed thereon the name of the Foundation, the year of its organization and the word "Delaware".
+The corporate seal shall have inscribed thereon the name of the $FOUNDATION, the year of its organization and the word "Delaware".
 The seal may be used by causing it or a facsimile thereof to be impressed or affixed or reproduced or otherwise.
 The seal may be altered from time to time by the Board.

 ### Section 12.4 Proprietary Rights
-- a) Except as specifically provided to the contrary in such policies and procedures as may from time to time be approved by the Board, all information disclosed by any participant during any official meeting or activity of the Foundation, including but not limited to Member meetings, Member Committee Meetings, Foundation meetings, Board meetings, meetings of Board Committees and sub-committees thereof, electronic mail or the like, shall be deemed to have been disclosed on a non-confidential basis, but without waiver of any rights represented by valid patents, patent applications, and Federal and international statutory copyrights.
+- a) Except as specifically provided to the contrary in such policies and procedures as may from time to time be approved by the Board, all information disclosed by any participant during any official meeting or activity of the $FOUNDATION, including but not limited to Member meetings, Member Committee Meetings, $FOUNDATION meetings, Board meetings, meetings of Board Committees and sub-committees thereof, electronic mail or the like, shall be deemed to have been disclosed on a non-confidential basis, but without waiver of any rights represented by valid patents, patent applications, and Federal and international statutory copyrights.
-- b) No express or implied right, whether by implication, estoppel, or otherwise, to any patent, copyright, trademark, trade secret, or other intellectual property right of any Member is or shall be deemed to be granted to the Foundation or to any other Member by reason of its Membership in or participation in the activities of the Foundation, except as may be provided in a separate written agreement or IP Policy.
+- b) No express or implied right, whether by implication, estoppel, or otherwise, to any patent, copyright, trademark, trade secret, or other intellectual property right of any Member is or shall be deemed to be granted to the $FOUNDATION or to any other Member by reason of its Membership in or participation in the activities of the $FOUNDATION, except as may be provided in a separate written agreement or IP Policy.
-- c) No Member shall at any time be required to exchange proprietary information with any other Member solely by reason of its being a Member of the Foundation.
+- c) No Member shall at any time be required to exchange proprietary information with any other Member solely by reason of its being a Member of the $FOUNDATION.

 ## ARTICLE XIII - ANTITRUST COMPLIANCE

 ### Section 13.1 General
-The Foundation will conduct all of its activities in conformance with all international, U.S. federal and state antitrust laws and competition laws, including but not limited to the Sherman Act, the Clayton Act, the Robinson-Patman Act, the Federal Trade Commission Act and the EU Competition Regulations.
-The Board and the Chairperson shall consult legal counsel and seek legal review whenever necessary to ensure that the activities of the Foundation are conducted in conformance with such laws.
+The $FOUNDATION will conduct all of its activities in conformance with all international, U.S. federal and state antitrust laws and competition laws, including but not limited to the Sherman Act, the Clayton Act, the Robinson-Patman Act, the Federal Trade Commission Act and the EU Competition Regulations.
+The Board and the Chairperson shall consult legal counsel and seek legal review whenever necessary to ensure that the activities of the $FOUNDATION are conducted in conformance with such laws.
-Each of the Members of the Foundation is committed to fostering competition in the development of new products and services, and the activities of the Foundation are intended to promote such competition.
+Each of the Members of the $FOUNDATION is committed to fostering competition in the development of new products and services, and the activities of the $FOUNDATION are intended to promote such competition.
 Each Member acknowledges that it may compete with other Members in various lines of business and that it is therefore imperative that they and their representatives act in a manner that does not violate any applicable state, federal or international